 We weren't alone.

-“You put it on and you appear in net basically in an NHL arena, and you look around and it’s really like being in a pro rink,” said Carolina Hurricanes goalie Antoine Bibeau, who is heading into his seventh pro season.
-“The tracking and everything, it’s crazy how realistic it is.”
+"You put it on and you appear in net basically in an NHL arena, and you look around and it's really like being in a pro rink," said Carolina Hurricanes goalie Antoine Bibeau, who is heading into his seventh pro season.
+"The tracking and everything, it's super realistic, it's like you're on the ice."

 That wow factor continues as you start to work through drills.